Spiders are highly diverse arachnids, ranging in size, shape, and color to their habits and venom strength.

 Orb Weavers

-Several Orb Weavers are present in the Northeast area of the state; however, we’ll primarily focus on the yellow garden spider.
-This arachnid is one of the largest, flashiest, and most common spiders in PA, identified by its bright yellow color, large body, and long black/red legs.
+Several Orb Weavers are present in the Northeastern area of the state; however, we’ll primarily focus on the yellow garden spider.
+This arachnid is one of the largest, flashiest, and most common in Pennsylvania.
+It is identified by its bright yellow color, large body, and long black/red legs.

 Black Widows